All our courses are offered online at the moment for international students because of the COVID-19 pandemic border closures in New Zealand.

-Get a degree that's recognized worldwide and contribute to knowledge in your field.
+Get a degree that's recognised worldwide and contribute to knowledge in your field.
 A Master of Science (MSc) will develop your technical, laboratory and academic writing skills to prepare you for a career in science.

-The MSc will take you between two and two and half years of full-time study or up to four years part-time.
+The MSc will take you between two and two and a half years of full-time study or up to four years part-time.
 In the first year of your MSc, you'll take several courses related to your specialist subject area.
 Next, you'll carry out in-depth supervised research for 12–15 months and write a thesis.
 During your studies, you might also author publications for peer-reviewed journals.

 To do an MSc you'll need a Bachelor's degree in an appropriate field, with an average grade of B+ or higher in your subject area.
 You may also be able to qualify for entry if you have appropriate work or other experience.

 ©Victoria University of Wellington

 Choose to complete this Master's programme or one of the specialist science Master's programmes.
 Most specialist programmes are 180 points and don't require a thesis.